-Did you recently discover that your spouse cheated on you?
-Or, have you been struggling for some time to move your marriage beyond an infidelity?
+Did you recently discover that your partner cheated on you?
+Or, have you been struggling for some time to move your relationship beyond an infidelity?

 At the same time, many couples do push through.
 And many couples say that after the hard years of healing, their relationship ends up even stronger in the end.

 How do they do it?
-How can you and your spouse heal after whats happened?
+How can you and your partner heal after whats happened?
 Here’s a brief guide for surviving an affair.

 Stage 1: Allow yourself to mourn the loss of what was.

 Breathe.
-Hearing of a spouse’s infidelity can knock your breath away.
+Hearing of a partner’s infidelity can knock your breath away.
 Sit in a comfortable chair and, if you feel like it, let yourself cry.
-You’re grieving a huge loss -- the loss of trust in your spouse’s sexual faithfulness.
+You’re grieving a huge loss -- the loss of trust in your partner’s sexual faithfulness.